 Another haven for migrating birds, the Ottawa refuge, together with its sister refuges at Cedar Point and West Sister Island, cover some 9,000 acres and protect what remains of the Great Black Swamp in the Lake Erie marshes.
 Consistently ranked as a top-ten birding spot, you may come across egrets, herons, swans, and – the crown jewel – bald eagles (the friendly staff at the visitor’s center will help you locate their approximate nesting locations on the refuge map).
 What better way to spend a summer’s day than by seeing a real live specimen of America’s national emblem?

 These are ten out-of-the-way spots that we love; but there are many more!
 And to help you get exploring, the Student Conservation Association offers a series of free “Park in Your Pocket” guides.
-Click here to subscribe and have the guides sent straight to your email.
+Subscribe to have the guides sent straight to your email.
 That way, whatever park you choose, you’ll be able to hit the ground running when you get there.
 We hope you have a blast discovering America’s lesser-known natural delights.